Iambian/dotd-magicalc/readme.md

   available input, not available, or not usable.
 * Beastmaster was simplified such that the script assumes your herd of mounts individually is at least 10,000 strong.
 That isn't hard to do these days.
-* Abbreviations/nicknames were altered due to collisisons:
+* Abbreviations/nicknames were altered due to collisions:
 	* "Guilbert's Banquet" renamed "GuB" due to Gravebane (GB) existing.
 	* "Heaven's Kiss" was renamed (by PureEnergy, thanks a lot) "HvK" (despite "HKi" making more sense).
 This avoids collision with Hell's Knell (HK).